eisenjulian/nlp_estimator_tutorial/blog.md

     id2 -->|Recursion| id2
     id2 --> id3(Output Layer)
 ```

-We can use the same logic as above and simply need to replace the convolutional, pooling, and flatten layers with our LSTM cell.
+In the beginning, we padded all documents up to 200 tokens, which is necessary to build a proper tensor.
+However, when a document contains fewer than 200 words, we don't want the LSTM to continue processing the padding token as it does not add information and degrades performance.
+For this reason, we additionally want to provide our LSTM with the length of the original sequence before it was padded.
+The LSTM then copies the last state through to the sequence's end.
+We can do this by using the `"len"` feature in our input functions.
+We can now use the same logic as above and simply replace the convolutional, pooling, and flatten layers with our LSTM cell.

 ```python
 lstm_cell = tf.contrib.rnn.BasicLSTMCell(100)